Extradition case of John Anderson: Assistance

 Anti-slavery associations from Britain and pre-Confederation Canada played an instrumental role in assisting Anderson before, during, and after the case.
 John A. Macdonald used public funds to foot the bill for Anderson's legal defences.

 Britain attempts to intervene

 A notable event occurred while Anderson was awaiting an appeal of the Canadian court's initial decision, which stipulated that he should indeed be extradited.
 The English Court of Queen's Bench attempted to interfere by sending a writ of habeas corpus for him to appear before a court in London, England.
-To Britain's Canadian subjects who were already in the process of handling the situation, "Not only was the writ 'an evil precedent', but it could lead to further conflict between English and Canadian judicatures."
+To Britain's Canadian subjects, who were already in the process of handling the situation, "Not only was the writ 'an evil precedent', but it could lead to further conflict between English and Canadian judicatures."
 The English courts never got their chance to handle the case because Anderson's appeal was expedited to the Court of Common Pleas.
-He was released due to faulty wording in the warrant.
+He was released because of faulty wording in the warrant.